phoenixframework/phoenix/F_templates.md

 The answer is that we can use Elixir's list comprehensions.

-Now that we have a function, visible to our template, that returns a list of keys in the `conn` struct, all we need to do is modify our `web/templates/page/test.html.eex` template a bit do display them.
+Now that we have a function, visible to our template, that returns a list of keys in the `conn` struct, all we need to do is modify our `web/templates/page/test.html.eex` template a bit to display them.

 We can add a header and a list comprehension like this.